 Smaller companies are likely to be very vulnerable to competition, whether in the form of another small, local business opening across the street or a national chain.

-Restrictions on Selling Your Securities Acquired in Crowdfunding
+Restrictions on Cancelling and Selling Your Securities Acquired in Crowdfunding

 The law prohibits you from selling your securities for 12 months after you acquire them, (except in certain very limited circumstances).
 Securities purchased under Title III may not be transferred or sold during the first year of ownership unless they are transferred or sold: